 - For amount discounts, you can choose to discount each item equally, split the discount proportionally to the order amount, split the discount proportionally to the quantity, or set the same discount value for each unit of matched products.

 Next, build validation rules that model the desired redemption conditions.
 Create new validation rules or choose from the existing set of rules.

-If you chose apply discount to items effect, you need to define the criteria for discounted items.
+If you choose apply discount to items effect, you need to define the criteria for discounted items.
 You can also exclude particular products from the campaign.

-Below discounted and excluded products, you can see validation rules that model required redemption conditions.
-You can add product- or order-specific limits or decide that only customers from the selected customer segment can redeem the promo code.
+Below the discounted and excluded products, you can see validation rules that determine required redemption conditions.
+You can add product- or order-specific limits or decide that only customers from the selected segment can redeem the promo code.